Skip to main content

 Technical Analysis

 CVE-2025-0009 is a vulnerability identified in the AMD Ryzen™ 7035 Series Processor with Radeon™ Graphics, specifically within the AMD Crash Defender component.
-The issue is classified as a NULL pointer dereference (CWE-476), which occurs when the software attempts to read or write to a NULL pointer, leading to undefined behavior.
+The issue is classified as a NULL pointer dereference (CWE-476), which occurs when the software attempts to read or write to a memory location referenced by a NULL pointer.
 In this case, the vulnerability allows an attacker to cause the system to write a NULL output to a log file.
-This improper handling can trigger a system crash, resulting in a loss of availability.
-The vulnerability requires local access with low privileges (PR:L) and does not require user interaction (UI:N).
-The attack vector is local (AV:L), meaning the attacker must have some level of access to the system to exploit this flaw.
+This improper handling can lead to a system crash, resulting in a loss of availability.
+The vulnerability does not affect confidentiality or integrity directly but impacts system stability and uptime.
 The CVSS v3.1 base score is 5.5, indicating a medium severity level.
-The impact is limited to availability (A:H), with no confidentiality or integrity impact.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability could be exploited by an attacker to cause denial of service conditions on affected systems, potentially disrupting operations that rely on the affected processors.
-Given the nature of the flaw, it is likely a software or firmware-level issue within the Crash Defender component rather than a hardware flaw, which means mitigation might involve firmware or driver updates from AMD.
-The lack of required user interaction and the low complexity of attack (AC:L) increase the risk of exploitation in environments where an attacker has local access.
+The attack vector is local (AV:L), requiring low attack complexity (AC:L) and low privileges (PR:L), but no user interaction (UI:N) is needed.
+The scope remains unchanged (S:U), and the impact is solely on availability (A:H), with no impact on confidentiality or integrity.
+No known exploits are currently in the wild, and no patches have been linked yet.
+The vulnerability was reserved in October 2024 and published in September 2025.
+This flaw could be exploited by local attackers or malicious processes to cause denial of service conditions on affected systems running AMD Ryzen 7035 processors, potentially disrupting critical operations.

 Potential Impact